 Bonnie Bissonette, Director, Education Abroad and International Safety ▾

 (410) 706-6331 | email@example.com

-Before coming to UMB, Bonnie was the associate dean of Business and International Education at North Central Technical College in Wausau, Wis., for 10 years, and prior to that, a U.S. foreign service officer (management), serving for 13 years at U.S. embassies in England, Madagascar, Mauritius, Eritrea, and Qatar.
-Bonnie served on the board of directors of NAFSA-Association of International Educators (2008-2011) and is a frequent presenter on international education leadership topics.
-At present, Bonnie is serving as a public member of the governing body of the Commission on English Language Program Accreditation (CEA).
+Before coming to UMB, Bissonette was the associate dean of Business and International Education at North Central Technical College in Wausau, Wis., for 10 years, and, prior to that, a U.S. foreign service officer (management), serving for 13 years at U.S. embassies in England, Madagascar, Mauritius, Eritrea, and Qatar.
+She served on the board of directors of NAFSA-Association of International Educators (2008-2011) and is a frequent presenter on international education leadership topics.
+At present, she is serving as a public member of the governing body of the Commission on English Language Program Accreditation (CEA).
 She received her BA at the University of St. Thomas in St. Paul, Minn.; her MA at George Washington University in Washington, D.C.; and her EdD at the University of Minnesota.

 (410) 706-0882 | firstname.lastname@example.org